The Chinese alligator is classified as Critically Endangered on the IUCN Red List of Threatened Species.

 Recent progress by the Chinese government means the future outlook is a little brighter.
 Habitat destruction has been the major cause of decline, with most wetland areas being affected due to human population pressures.
 Today both Chinese and international law protect it.

 Breeding centres are the main focus of re-establishing the species.
 The largest of them, the Anhui Research Center for Chinese Alligator Reproduction (ARCCAR), was founded in 1979, and stocked with over 200 alligators collected from the wild over the following decade.
-With the help of the council of China, some alligator habitat has been restored and protected, aimed at eventually reintroducing captive-bred animals into wild habitats and populations.
+This facility now has many thousands of alligators in captive conditions.
+With the help of the council of China, some alligator habitat has been restored and protected, and reintroducing captive-bred animals into wild habitats has commenced slowly.
+The wild population has now grown from a low of around 80 adults to perhaps 150.
+Some breeding in these reintroduced populations has been observed – a very positive sign!

-Main conservation threats: Habitat destruction, illegal hunting, population fragmentation and persecution
+Main conservation threats: Habitat destruction, illegal hunting (historically), population fragmentation and persecution